 The solunar chart below gives predictions for the calendar month based on relative positions of the Sun and moon to the earth.

 Time of Year

 Turkeys’ behaviors and activities vary greatly across the year.
 Depending on the location (state) you’re going to hunt, the ideal time to increase your winning likelihood also differs.

 In general, the perfect time to set off your journey is anywhere between early mating season and late fall.

 It is advisable to leave your ground blind in the morning to spot the sound of turkeys while they’re around seeking food.

 Question 2.
-What is the best way to hunt turkey?
+What is the best way to hunt?

-They have years of experience under their belt so take notes of their words and actions while on the hunting.
-Otherwise, you can listen to some advice from a new hunter to gain more confidence for your first time hunting.
+They have years of experience under their belt so take notes of their words and actions while on the hunt.
+Otherwise, you can listen to some advice from a new hunter to gain more confidence for your first-time hunt.

 Question 3.
 What is the best bait for wild turkey?